Speak up!

 Music therapy is an intervention used to address individuals’ physical, emotional, cognitive, and social needs, and can involve singing, playing, listening to, or moving to music.
 Music therapy can be helpful to those who find it difficult to express themselves in words, while providing emotional support to patients and families easier.

-Music Therapy and Dementia Symptoms
+Music Therapy and Dementia Symptomsimprove quality of life

 Music therapy can be particularly powerful for patients with dementia who often have trouble communicating.
 Dementia patients may not be able tofind the right words to express themselves, and may experience confusion or disorientation.
 This can lead to frustration, agitation, anxiety, and even depression.
 But experts believe that music therapy has the potential to mitigate these symptoms and improve patients’ quality of life.